 Drawing blood, placing catheters, performing lab tests, and assisting in surgery are typical tasks of veterinary technicians.
 You have to know how to work with animals and people, since many technicians talk to pet owners about how to care for recovering animals.
-Canada is expected to face a shortage of veterinary technicians between 2015 and 2024, so now is a good time to get into the field.
 In some provinces, technicians must be registered.

 When it comes to jobs involving animals, this is usually the first one people think of.
 Veterinarians diagnose and treat injuries and illnesses in all types of animals.
 They set bones, dress wounds, fix teeth, prescribe medications, and perform surgery.
 It takes at least six years of university training to become a veterinarian, but getting the chance to help animals heal can make it all worthwhile.

 Veterinary pathologists are veterinarians who take additional training to specialize in animal diseases.
 They use specialized lab equipment to examine animal tissues and fluids for signs of disease, perform necropsies to determine how an animal died, and conduct research into ways to treat and prevent diseases.
 In Canada, veterinary pathologists must be certified by the American College of Veterinary Pathologists.

 Another potential area of specialization for licensed veterinarians is ophthalmology, which focuses on problems affecting the eyes.
 Veterinary ophthalmologists diagnose and treat conditions like glaucoma, conjunctivitis, and cataracts.
 They conduct routine eye exams and perform surgery when necessary.
 To work in this field in Canada, you'll need to be certified by the American College of Veterinary Ophthalmologists.

 - Canadian salary data is unavailable, but veterinary ophthalmologists in the U.S. earn a median salary of $80,839.3